xh/hoist-react/README.md

 All Hoist components can be created with JSX tags, and developers of Hoist-based applications can exclusively use JSX if they wish.
 In fact, for element trees with a significant amount of hypertext, JSX might be a better choice then element factories, and we frequently make internal use of it for that purpose.
-Also, JSX can be used interchangably with element factories, even within the same render method.
+Also, JSX can be used interchangeably with element factories, even within the same render method.

 Note that JSX is pre-processed (via Babel) into calls to React.createElement() before running in the browser.
-Ultimately this produces similar runtime Javascript to the element factory approach reccomended above.
+Ultimately this produces similar runtime Javascript to the element factory approach recommended above.

 ## Bundled and Managed Components